mycarta/mycarta/README.md

   <img width="650" src="https://mycarta.files.wordpress.com/2019/03/workflow.png">
 </p>

-- **Subsurface data viewer (proprietary)**: For my day job, built a browser-based app using Panel and Holoviews, to support efforts to QC, analyze, and filter geophysical logs provided by service companies.
+- **Subsurface data viewer (proprietary)**: For my current, built a browser-based app using Panel and Holoviews, to support efforts to QC, analyze, and filter geophysical logs provided by service companies.
 Increased productivity by 200%.

 - **Image augmentation pipeline (proprietary) for Deep Learning**.
-As hire on contract, built an image augmentation tools for classification of faults in seismic data, a typically low bias / high variance problem.
+For a previous employer (as a free-lance), built an image augmentation tools for classification of faults in seismic data, a typically low bias / high variance problem.
 Used in production tests with Convolutional Neural Networks, it helped improve performance.
 These efforts paved the path for the company's subsequent coding and investigations.

 - **My first package (work very much in progress)**: [cmaptools](https://pypi.org/project/cmaptools/), _a collection of functions to analyze and fix bad colormaps_.
 This is my project for the tutorialthe [Publishing your first Python package](https://transform.softwareunderground.org/2022-first-python-package/overview), attended at the Software Underground [Transform 2022 virtual conference](https://transform.softwareunderground.org/overview).
 Github [repo here](https://github.com/mycarta/cmaptools).